-The TC1313 combines a 500 mA synchronous buck regulator with a 300 mA LDO.
+The TC1303/TC1304 combines a 500 mA synchronous buck regulator with a 300 mA LDO and a powergood output.
 This unique combination provides a small, low-cost solution for applications that require two or more voltage rails.
-The buck regulator can deliver high-output current over a wide range of input-to-output voltage ratios while maintaining high efficiency.
-This is typically used for the lower-voltage, higher-current processor core.
+The buck regulator can deliver highoutput current over a wide range of input-to-output voltage ratios while maintaining high efficiency.
+This is typically used for the lower-voltage, high-current processor core.
 The LDO is a minimal parts-count solution (single-output capacitor), providing a regulated voltage for an auxiliary rail.
 The typical LDO dropout voltage (137 mV @ 200 mA) allows the use of very low input-to-output LDO differential voltages, minimizing the power loss internal to the LDO pass transistor.
-Integrated features include independent shutdown inputs, UVLO, overcurrent and overtemperature shutdown.
+A power-good output is provided, indicating that the buck regulator output, the LDO output or both outputs are in regulation.
+Additional features include independent shutdown inputs (TC1303), UVLO, output voltage seauencina (TC1304), overcurrent and overtemperature shutdown.